Omniverse Radar Extension#

 RxAntennaCoGain

-Array of co-polarization gains for receiver antenna (row-major order, size = ElSize * AzSize)
+Array of co-polarization gains for receiver antenna (row-major order, size = ElSize * AzSize).
+Active only if RxAntennaGainMode is CUSTOM

 Array of floats